harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Selecting stages in Triggers was resetting to all stages in the YAML editor.
 (CDS-69725)

-  Now Harness avoids sending multiple API calls for merge, and stage selecting works as intended.
+  Now Harness avoids sending multiple API calls for merge, and selecting stages works as intended.

   ![picture 88](static/ee0f296b5c9ed5249f409415b8a1dbb6b901ceed5e3b7118ee1ad40a6f93b77d.png)